ymonbru/Diagram-chasing/README.md

 It uses the file graph_for_salamandre.py to deal with the homology objects of the salamander lemma.
 (That one is kind of an adaptation of things i did before in the general case)

-In the file Examples-.py you can find some more examples of diagram and the propriety that the algorithm can compute
+In the file Examples-.py you can find some more examples of diagram and the propriety that the algorithm can compute (they can be used by Salamander.py)